JeeWeetje/iot-workshop/Azure.md

         hubinput timestamp by EventProcessedUtcTime
     WHERE
         errorCode <> 0
-    GROUP BY IoTHub.ConnectionDeviceId, TumblingWindow(Duration(minute, 1))
+    GROUP BY IoTHub.ConnectionDeviceId, TumblingWindow(Duration(minute, 2))
     HAVING Count(errorCode) > 1
     ```

-4. This rather simple query will collect every minute, all devices and the number of their messages when their telemetry shows more than one error *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
+4. This rather simple query will collect every 2 minutes, all devices and the number of their messages when their telemetry shows more than one error *Note: See [Introduction to Stream Analytics Window functions](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-window-functions) for more information about the query language*
 5. Press `Save`.
 Confirm if needed

     ![alt tag](img/azure-portal-save.png)